Subscribe to Our Newsletter

 On a summer evening in 1865, two and a half years after the Emancipation Proclamation had been signed, Union troops arrived in Galveston, Texas, to enforce what should have already been law: the end of slavery in the United States.
 This day – June 19th, now celebrated as Juneteenth – is a celebration of freedom and also an indictment of delayed justice.
 And it is that delay, that chasm between law and reality, between freedom declared and freedom lived, that still upholds the American legal system.
 Especially in North Carolina.
 Especially on death row.

 Freedom deferred is freedom denied, and today reminds us that words alone are not enough to achieve liberation for all.
 It takes action, specifically from those of us whose ancestors looked like (or were) both the enslaver and the soldier on June 19th, 1865.
 So, on this day and beyond, we celebrate the radical joy of emancipated Black and Brown people while reminding ourselves that a single day, a single proclamation, does not mean that slavery in practice was ended for all.
-This is another place where the racist roots of the death penalty grow deep: even now, in 2025 – 160 years after that first Juneteenth –, enslavement is still a legal, growing, and profitable industry, especially here in North Carolina.
-Let me show you what I mean.
+This is another place where the racist roots of the death penalty grow deep.
+Even now, in 2026 – 161 years after that first Juneteenth –, enslavement is still a legal, growing, and profitable industry, especially here in North Carolina.

 Juneteenth and the 13th Amendment